 The pinGame journal is a magazine that covers only pinball machines.
 Jim Schelberg, the publisher and editor, has devoted years to the support of the pinball hobby and his enthusiasm shows.
 I am prejudiced of course, as Jim consents to publish my ramblings from time to time.

-GameRoom Magazine was published once a month and was a hobby magazine for game room collectables.
-It covered not only pinball machines but also jukeboxes, soda pop machines, classic video games, and slot machines.
-The magazine is no longer published however sometimes you can find a pdf of all the issues.
+GameRoom Magazine is published once a month and is a hobby magazine for game room collectables.
+It covers not only pinball machines but also jukeboxes, soda pop machines, classic video games, and slot machines.
+Tim Ferrante, the publisher, also publishes my articles from time to time.

 There are many sources of information on the Internet, including Pinball Pasture and the rec.games.pinball news group.
 The news group provides access to many pinball enthusiasts and repair professionals.
 Also located on the web are the following: